-PLEASE NOTE: at 150 Mile House, there are two options to get to Barkerville.
-Option 1 (recommended only in the summer months) will take you from 150 Mile House to Barkerville on "The Barkerville Backroad" and Option 2 continues on the Highway to Williams Lake and onto Barkerville.
+NOTE: Below are two options to get to Barkerville.
+Option 1 (recommended only in the summer months) will take you from 150 Mile House to Barkerville on the Backroad and Option 2 continues on the Highway to Williams Lake and onto Barkerville.